dmitriyhulpe/Store/README.md

 * Add and remove devices from cart

 ## What Can Admin Actually do:
-* Add and remove types and brands
+* Add and remove types or brands
 * Add and remove devices

 ## Tasks to do: